 Mission Statement: Respect Life is a ministry that attempts to bring awareness within the parish to the clash between the culture of life and the culture of death.

-Current Activities: A summary of the activities that Respect Life conducts on a yearly basis includes: The Rosary Crusade for Life; Pro-life flyers in bulletins; Life Chain in Beaufort; White Cross Display; An annual Rally for Life near the Thrift Shop; Stand Up for Life Rally in Columbia; March for Life in Washington DC; An annual Spiritual Adoption Program.
+Current Activities: A summary of the activities that Respect Life conducts on a yearly basis includes: The Rosary Crusade for Life; Pro-life flyers in bulletins; Life Chain in Beaufort; White Cross Display; An annual Rally for Life near the Thrift Shop; Stand Up for Life Rally in Columbia; March for Life in Washington DC; An annual Spiritual Adoption Program (please use the button below to access the document).

 "I would like now to say a special word to women who have had an abortion.
 The Church is aware of the many factors which may have influenced your decision, and she does not doubt that in many cases it was a painful and even shattering decision.
 The wound in your heart may not yet be healed . . .
 But do not give in to discouragement and do not lose hope . . .
 The Father of mercies is ready to give you his forgiveness and his peace in the Sacrament of Reconciliation."
 (St. John Paul II, The Gospel of Life, Section 99)

 Current Volunteer Opportunities: Participants needed for all the above listed activities.
-For more detail on these activities see Respect Life Activity Detail.
+For more detail on these activities see Respect Life Activity Detail (please use the button below to access the document).

 Throughout the year, announcements in the Evangelization section of the parish bulletin encourage prayer, meditation and action.

 Daniel's Law is named for an infant boy who survived after being buried in a landfill soon after his birth.
 Nurses named him Daniel as he recovered at the Hospital.
-Daniel's Law was enactied to prevent these kinds of dangerous and often fatal abondonments.
+Daniel's Law was enacted to prevent these kinds of dangerous and often fatal abandonments.

 Hi, my name is Kathleen Whitacre.
 My husband, youngest daughter, and myself moved here from Illinois 1 1/2 years ago.
 We are adoptive parents of our 2 daughters, both adoptions were "open adoptions."